 At some point, when the company’s business matures, the extra cash doesn’t compound faster, and the company will from time to time decide to buy back shares.

 This management style reduces the number of shares in the market with the goal of increasing the value of the remaining shares.
-This method also favors total returns.
+This method also favours total returns.

 Dividends Paid To Shareholders

-In this case, the above two spend strategies have reached a point where it has less impact on the stock price, and the management team is looking to give money back to investors.
+In this case, the above two spending strategies have reached a point where it has less impact on the stock price, and the management team is looking to give money back to investors.

 When a company reaches this stage, it has usually matured in its business goals.
 Note that I do not mean that it is a blue-chip stock, or that it is the largest company, but that the company’s management has established itself as “coasting” for lack of better words.
 Rogers Sugar